martenmh/x86_64-nasm/Intro_to_x64_NASM.md

 mov rdi, rax        ; file descriptor from sys_open mov rax, 0          ; sys_read ID
-mov rsi, text       ; buffer for the read text mov rdx.
-17         ; the number of bytes to be read syscall
+mov rsi, text       ; buffer for the read text mov rdx, 17         ; the number of bytes to be read syscall
 ```

 and close the file

 ### Syscall
 Syscalls can be seen at table.md